 Implementation is a project, DAM is a strategic consideration

 Although the discussion focused primarily on rollout and implementation, Sandra also highlighted that it is too easy to think of it in terms of a project that can steer itself once the rollout is complete.
 In reality, DAM needs an owner - and in a large organization potentially a team of stakeholders to drive incremental improvements from both technical and process perspectives.
-At S Group, that means a steering group made up of stakeholders from different departments, who plan increments in the quarter ahead, based on what they have learned in the previous quarter.
-Even in the steering committee, new concepts or features can take some explaining, so communication and training is critical.
+At S-Group, that means a steering group made up of stakeholders from different departments, who plan increments in the quarter ahead, based on what they have learned in the previous quarter.
+Even in the steering committee, new concepts or features can take some explaining, so communication and training are critical.

 See the complete webinar below!